DeltaXML/vscode-xslt-tokenizer/__tests__/README.md

 </xsl:stylesheet>
 ```

-### Generating test suite data from the XSLT source
+### Generating lexer test suite data from the XSLT source
 *for example output see:  [xpInAsAttribute-test.json](data/xpInAsAttribute-test.json)*

 1. open the new source XSLT test file (eg. *xsl-tests-files/xpInAsAttribute.xsl*) in the editor